How Does a 2-Post Above Ground Lift Work?

 When the power button on the electric motor is pressed, the electric/hydraulic power unit delivers pressurized hydraulic fluid (through hydraulic hoses) to the two cylinders (one is located in each of the opposing columns).
 The pressure of the hydraulic fluid is regulated by the factory preset pump valve.

-Our Atlas® and Direct lifts (although capable of lifting a weight more than the rated lift capacity) are limited to their rated capacity by the pressure valve located in the electric/hydraulic power unit.
+Our Atlas® lifts (although capable of lifting a weight more than the rated lift capacity) are limited to their rated capacity by the pressure valve located in the electric/hydraulic power unit.
 This pressure valve is FACTORY installed and adjusted to PROTECT the operator from OVERLOADING the lift.
 DO NOT ADJUST THE PRESSURE VALVE!

 (Important: The weight of the vehicle to be lifted must be evenly distributed on the four arm pads.
 A 10,000 two post above ground lift will easily lift 10,000 LB. of evenly distributed vehicle weight.
 That means 2,500 LB. per arm.
 An unsafe lifting condition would exist if a 10,000 LB. vehicle was positioned so that the rear arms supported 4,000 LB. each.)